What Does The Root Cand Mean In The Word Candescent

 Etymology of the Root "Cand"

 In Latin, "candere" was a versatile verb that could describe both literal and figurative brightness.
-Also, the adjective "candidus" derived from this root meant "white, shining, or clear," and was often used to describe things that were brilliantly white or pure.
+The adjective "candidus" derived from this root meant "white, shining, or clear," and was often used to describe things that were brilliantly white or pure.
 This connection between whiteness and brightness is fundamental to understanding the entire family of words that descend from "cand.

 Words Containing the Root "Cand"